Minority government: Theresa May (2017–2019)

 In 2016, Theresa May took over from David Cameron as Prime Minister, after he resigned as a result of the Brexit referendum, when the UK voted to leave the EU.
 May decided to call a snap election in 2017 to strengthen her hand in the Brexit negotiations.
 In the 2017 General Election, the Conservatives won the most seats and votes but lost their majority in the House of Commons, which instead weakened their hand in the Brexit negotiations.
 The Conservative Party, led by Theresa May, formed a minority government, with 317 seats, on 9 June 2017.
 On 10 June, the Prime Minister's Office announced a deal with the Democratic Unionist Party which would see the DUP support the Conservative government on a confidence and supply arrangement.
 However, the DUP later announced that no such deal had been reached.
 This remained the case until 26 June 2017, when a deal was agreed and announced between the two parties.

 Boris Johnson (2019)

 After Theresa May resigned in May 2019, Boris Johnson became the new party leader and Prime Minister.
 For much of the Johnson Ministry up until the 2019 general election; the government was a minority government.
-The suspension of the whip of 21 Conservative MPs on 24 July 2019 resulted in the government being 43 seats short of a working majority.
+The suspension of the whip of 21 Conservative MPs on 24 July 2019 resulted in the government being 43 seats short of a working majority (a majority of voting MPs).
 The government lost several Parliamentary votes in the autumn of 2019 before a general election was called.
 Johnson gained the Conservatives' biggest majority since Margaret Thatcher was Prime Minister in 1987 after the 2019 United Kingdom general election, ending this run of minority governments.